yigitsadic/yigitsadic/README.md

-Hello 👋 this is Yigit and,
+Hello, this is Yigit 🖖

-I am interested in serverless functions and knative solutions. 🚀
+I’m a backend developer who’s always looking to learn and improve.

-Currently, I am developing applications with Ruby on Rails, Nodejs and Golang. ❤️
+With TypeScript I’m used to utilize and learn Golang, Ruby, Rail, Docker and Nodejs, and others like gRPC.
+When it comes to my personality, I am interested, open to learning new things about the tools and technology I use and willing to explore.

-I like to work with Google Cloud Platform. ☁️
+Playing with React and GraphQL helps me relax and unwind.

 I would like to know more about Golang, Docker & Kubernetes. 🤔